 Having a fixed rate loan helps you remain assured that your payments are a standard amount on a monthly basis.

-By using a loan calculator and also checking your eligibility for a personal loan before you proceed to apply, you would be able to gauge the type of loan that you could continue to apply for without harming your credit score.
+By using a loan calculator and checking your eligibility for a personal loan before you proceed to apply, you would be able to gauge the type of loan you could continue to apply for without harming your credit score.
 This is important as a rejection of your application will result in a penalty for your credit rating.

 Remember that it is better only to borrow the amount you need to meet your immediate needs and that you are confident that you will repay your loan.
 Individual lenders will present you with lower interest rates when you choose to borrow more money; however, it remains vital that you carefully inspect the terms of the agreement before deciding to apply.
 Finally, make sure that you are only dealing with authorised and regulated lenders.